stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Image Arrays

-Rather than loading each image separately via the `NativeImageLoader` we would prefer a single object and buffer offsets to employ more efficient bulk transfer operations.
+Rather than loading each image separately via the `NativeImageLoader` we would prefer a single object with offsets to employ more efficient bulk transfer operations.
 We will introduce an _image array_ comprised of a list of JOVE images.

 To support an image array we first refactor the existing image abstraction: